facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "is_collidable"
     - boolean
     - Whether the stage should be added to the collision and physics simulation world upon instancing.
+"shader_type"
+    - string (one of "material", "flat", "phong", "pbr")
+    - The shader to be used to render the stage. 'material' uses the render asset's specified material, other values force specified shader regardless of asset specification.
 "margin"
     - double
     - Distance margin for collision calculations.